muhammad-khaled/file-organization/README.md

 # file-organization
-this project for file structure contain main file of porject with all data and codes
+this project for file structure contain main file of porject with data and codes of all file organization algorithms write in c++